 - The value of the function and the partial derivatives can be evaluated. - Depending on the mesh provided either a piecewise linear or pieceweise quadratic interpolation is used. - If a point (x_i, y_i) is on the edge of a triangle is a matter of rounding which of the neighboring triangles is used for the interpolation. - If a point (x_i, y_i) is not in a triangle, then NaN is returned. - The evaluation is very fast, even for large numbers of elements and interpolation points. - Evaluation along arbitrary curves is possible, and fast.
 Then use trapz() to integrate along those curves.
+Find an example in Section 7.5.

+'''

-''' FEMgriddata()
+- FEMgriddata() -

 [UI,UXI,UYI] = FEMgriddata(MESH,U,XI,YI)

 evaluate the function (and gradient) at given points by interpolation

+parameters:

 MESH is the mesh describing the domain

-If MESH consists of linear elements, piecewise linear interpolation is used. '''
+If MESH consists of linear elements, piecewise linear interpolation is used.

-If MESH consists of quadtartic elements, piecewise quadratic interpolation is used.
+If MESH consists of quadratic elements, piecewise quadratic interpolation is used.

+If MESH consists of cubic elements, piecewise cubic interpolation is used.

+U vector with the values of the function at the nodes

+XI, YI coordinates of the points where the function is evaluated

+return values:

-U vector with the values of the function at the nodes XI, YI coodinates of the points where the function is evaluated return values: UI values of the interpolated function u UXI x component of the gradient of u UYI y component of the gradient of u The values of the function and the gradient are determined on each element by a piecewise linear or quadratic interpolation.
+UI values of the interpolated function u

+UXI x component of the gradient of u

+UYI y component of the gradient of u

+The values of the function and the gradient are determined on each element by

+a piecewise linear, quadratic or cubic interpolation.

 If a point is not inside the mesh NaN is returned.

+'''